aismann/LiveEditor/README.md

 For what standing the :: ?

-Thats the place holder for something like: :Scene:, :Sprite:, :PhysicsSprite:, etc.
+Thats the place holder for something like:
+- :Scene:,
+- :Sprite:,
+- :PhysicsSprite:,
+- :etc:
-So it can also called: LiveSceneEditor, LiveSpriteEditor, LivePhysicsSpriteEditor, etc.
+So it can also called:
+- LiveSceneEditor,
+- LiveSpriteEditor,
+- LivePhysicsSpriteEditor,
+- etc.

 (*) as far as I'm know ;)